 Drive in a thoughtful, business-like manner.
 Keep up with the other traffic but be careful to obey speed limits at all times.
 If you are unsure about a direction, immediately seek clarification.

 Use good observation skills and don’t let other motorists put you under pressure.
 If you realise you are taking the wrong road, do what is safe and continue the turn that you are indicating.

-A sudden change of direction without proper observation and signalling will constitute a serious fault.
+A sudden change of direction without proper observation and signaling will constitute a serious fault.